unahouExosite/docs/quickstarts/manualdevice/README.md

 template: default
 ---

-# Guide: Manually Activate a Connected Lightbulb Device Using APIs
+# Manual Quickstart

-In this guide, you will manually activate a device to act as a connected lightbulb using API calls.
+In this quickstart, you will manually activate a device to act as a connected lightbulb using API calls.

 **NOTE:** This simulator script uses the [Device HTTP API](https://github.com/exosite/docs/blob/master/murano/products/device_api/http).